 » Committee on Human Rights (CHR)

 The Committee on Human Rights (CHR) began its work in 1976 by publicly denouncing the unjust treatment of eight scientific colleagues in Argentina, Uruguay, and the Soviet Union.
-Thirty-five years later, thousands of appeals have been made and more than 1,000 cases have been resolved.
+Thirty-eight years later, thousands of appeals have been made and more than 1,000 cases have been resolved.
 Your gift aids the humanitarian work of the Committee and, thus, the cause of persecuted scientists around the world.

 » Cultural Programs (CPNAS)

 Cultural Programs of the National Academy of Sciences (CPNAS) sponsors activities that explore the intersections among the arts, science, medicine, engineering, and popular culture.
-These include art exhibitions, lectures, films, concerts, the DC Art Science Evening Rendezvous, and the African American History Program.
+These include art exhibitions, lectures, films, concerts, the DC Art Science Evening Rendezvous (DASER), and the African American History Program.
 Your donation helps the NAS to fulfill its civic responsibility and ensure that these programs, offered to the public at no charge, can continue.

 » Koshland Science Museum